<< Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialog-Boxes > -> Roller Life tab |

 |

 The Life Modification factor, , is a complex interaction between Oil or Grease Viscosity Grade, Filtration, Contamination, Oil Operating Temperature, the Fatigue load capacity of the Roller, the rotational-speed of the Roller, and the diameter of the Roller.
-The equations given in ISO 281 to calculate these factors are empirical, quite complex, and interrelated.
+The equations given in ISO 281 to calculate these factors are empirical, complex, and interrelated.
 All of the factors, except , are a function of the bearing speed and bearing load.
-Since, in a cam mechanism, the speed and load on the roller are continually changing, we must calculate the factors at each step and integrate them to find their equivalent values.
+In a cam mechanism, the speed and load on the roller continually change.
+Therefore, we calculate for you the factors at each step and integrate them to find their equivalent values.

-Contamination Levels ISO 4406 The table below provides scale values as a function of particle concentration (particles/ml) - it is from ISO 4406 A three number code defines the amount of contamination at 4, 6, and 14 μm.
+Contamination Levels ISO 4406 The table below provides scale values as a function of particle concentration (particles/ml) - it is from ISO 4406 A three number code defines the amount of contamination for three particle sizes: 4, 6, and 14 μm.
 Each time a scale number increases the quantity of particles is doubled.
-Example: ISO code = 21 / 19 / 17 This Contamination Class describes a fluid containing: •between 10 000 and 20 000 particles ≥ 4 μm(c) per 1 ml •between 2 500 and 5 000 particles ≥ 6 μm(c) per 1 ml •between 640 and 1 300 particles ≥ 14 μm(c) per 1 ml If the leading number is missing, then that size of particle is not counted.
+Example: ISO code = 21 / 19 / 17 This Contamination Class describes a fluid containing: •between 10 000 and 20 000 particles of ≥ 4 μm(c) per 1 ml •between 2 500 and 5 000 particles of ≥ 6 μm(c) per 1 ml •between 640 and 1 300 particles of ≥ 14 μm(c) per 1 ml If the leading number is missing, then that size of particle is not counted.

 Viscosity-Ratio, The viscosity ratio, , is an indication of the quality of lubricant film formation.
 The effectiveness of the lubricant is primarily determined by the degree of surface separation between the rolling contact surfaces.
 If an adequate lubricant separation film is to be formed, the lubricant must have a given minimum viscosity when the application has reached its operating temperature.
-The condition of the lubricant separation is described by the viscosity ratio, , as the ratio of the actual kinematic viscosity, , to the reference kinematic viscosity,.
-The kinematic viscosity, , is considered when the lubricant is at operating temperature.
+The condition of the lubricant separation is described by the viscosity ratio, , as the ratio of the Kinematic Viscosity at the Operating Temperature, , to the Reference Kinematic Viscosity, .

 - Reference Kinematic Viscosity. is the viscosity that should separate the rolling elements from the raceways, to give a Film Thickness Ratio, .
 It assumes that the oil is a mineral oil, with a Viscosity-Index of approximately 100.
-Synthetic Hydrocarbon SHC type synthetic oils can be used. - Viscosity at Operating Temperature We calculate the viscosity at the Operating Temperature from the viscosity, , at two other temperatures.
+Synthetic Hydrocarbon SHC type synthetic oils can be used. - Kinematic Viscosity at Operating Temperature We calculate for you the viscosity at the Operating Temperature from the viscosity, , at two other temperatures.
+Nearly, always, the two temperatures are and .
 The Viscosities at ( ) and ( ) are usually specified on the data sheet of the lubricant.
+You can enter all four parameters in the dialog: two temperatures and two viscosity at those two temperatures.
+You must also enter the operating-temperature.
 If you have manufactured the internal and/or external raceways, then it is better to calculate the Viscosity Ratio from: